Fact One: You are a True, Proven, Real Life Winner. No B.S.

 “Oh he’s an idiot…let’s watch football.”

-Discussion about someone’s love life, interests in eternal life, the sex life, the other person’s kids…is rare.
+With men, discussion about someone’s love life, interests in eternal life, the sex life, the other person’s kids…is rare.

 Women will often rip apart their friend(ships) at a moment’s notice, without further thought to the future value of the relationship.